helallao/perplexity-ai/README.md

 This module is simply just an API Wrapper and account generator.
 So it's an API Wrapper with free copilots.

 # How It Works
 This module uses [emailnator](https://emailnator.com/) to generate new accounts.
 As you know, when you create a new account, you will have 5 copilots.
 That's how it works!
-This module will generate you new gmails with [emailnator](https://emailnator.com/) and you will have **UNLIMITED COPILOTS!**
+This module will generate you new gmails (**using @googlemail.com right now**) with [emailnator](https://emailnator.com/) and you will have **UNLIMITED COPILOTS!**

 # Requirements
 * [requests](https://pypi.org/project/requests/)